vishnumur777/mybatop/README.md

   <img src="https://cdn-icons-png.flaticon.com/512/3582/3582038.png" alt="mybatop custom image" />
 </p>

-The Battery Usage Analysis Tool is a command-line utility designed for Linux systems, aimed at providing insightful analytics regarding battery performance and usage patterns.
+mybatop is a command-line utility designed for Linux systems, inspired from powercfg for windows and lshw utility.
+Which aims at providing insightful analytics regarding battery performance and usage patterns.
 This tool caters to users who seek a deeper understanding of their device's battery behavior over time, enabling them to optimize power management and prolong battery lifespan effectively.

 ## Installation